Taman Belimbing Setia

-Taman Belimbing Setia is a housing development located in Durian Tunggal, Melaka, Malaysia.
+Taman Belimbing Setia is a housing development located in Durian Tunggal, Malacca, Malaysia.
 It is located near Batu Berendam and Ayer Keroh.
 Plaza Tol Ayer is about 6.5 kilometres away.

 It is being developed by Teladan Setia Sdn Bhd.
 It consists mostly of detached bungalow houses.
 The land status is freehold.

 Phase I is now a guarded neighbourhood set up by the Taman Belimbing Setia Residents Association.